-Essentially Naphtali & Associates is a community collective which, through a network of associates, develops and supports new small to medium enterprises.
+Essentially Naphtali & Associates is a community collective (now working with CATALYST 4 CHANGE CIC) which, through a network of associates, develops and supports new small to medium enterprises.
 We do this by offering a package of advice & support, signposting and mentoring, but also through seeking to influence support from other private, statutory and voluntary organisations.

 The defining principle of all Naphtali & Associates initiatives is to provide or help develop free and/or affordable services, online support for campaigns, and the development of small-scale employment opportunities for local communities.

 Our pledge is to seek out enterprising people and enterprises to encourage their growth, marketing, collaboration and development.

 Campaign Bootcamp is a week-long residential training that supports you to develop the skills, confidence, and community to run a great campaign.
 The training brings together 35 new campaigners from across the country (and sometimes from other parts of the world) to learn and build community together.

 The Campaign Bootcamp residential is a reflective and experiential training space.
 This means lots of time to think about your own campaigning, to learn from other people, and to try out new things supported by our training team and campaigners from across many different movements.
 Continue reading

 provided by: The GAP

 Children in Movement is a Heritage Lottery funded project that aims to discover, record and share the stories of those who migrated to Birmingham when they were children or young people, from as far back as the 1930’s right through to those who have settled here in the last few years.